A Heritage Lottery Fund project with

 HLF mid-stage review

-The design team are to formally meet with the Heritage Lottery Fund, to update them on the progress of the project’s development phase.
-Updates will include prospective building works, conservation plans, as well as business and activity preparations.
+The design team formally meet with the Heritage Lottery Fund, to update them on the progress of the project’s development phase.
+Updates include prospective building works, conservation plans, as well as business and activity preparations.

-The Project formally submits an application to the Heritage Lottery Fund for Round 2 approval, allowing the works to commence.
+The Project formally submits an application to the Heritage Lottery Fund for Round 2 approval, allowing the delivery stage of the project to begin.
+A decision is expected in December 2018.

-Full project tendering to begin, relating to capital and refurbishment works.
+Full project tendering begins, relating to capital and refurbishment works.

-Following the completion of capital and refurbishment works, the cinema will re-open, and continue a programme of heritage related activity for the years to follow.
+Following the completion of capital and refurbishment works, the Picture House will re-open, with an expanded programme of film screenings and heritage activity.

 Protecting and preserving our historic cinema